 Content strategy is the first part of any successful content marketing program.
 Several items go into a strategic plan.
 The cost of a strategic plan can vary significantly depending on what you may or may not already have in place.

 Content Audit– the first step to a content strategy plan should include an audit of your current content holdings.
-You’ll want to determine what you have and then, what you want to do with that content.
-An audit should look at your website, blog, social media, etc. You’ll want to determine what you have, what works, what doesn’t work, what needs a little love, and what just needs to go away.
+You’ll want to determine what you have and what you want to do with that content.
+An audit should look at your website, blog, social media, etc. You’ll want to determine what you have, what works, what doesn’t work, what needs a little love, and what needs to go away.

 Sales Funnel Information– you need to understand your brand’s sales funnel.
 What are the stages your customer takes during the sales process?

 Audience/Persona Information – to determine what content you need to create, you need to know who you’re trying to reach with your message.

 Competitive Insights – understanding what your competition is doing is important.
 You need to know where you fit into the competitive mix to determine how to compete best.

 Goals – to determine your strategy, we need to know what we’re trying to accomplish.
 Are you hoping to drive brand awareness, build customer loyalty, drive e-commerce revenue, or something else entirely?
 Understanding your business goals is key to your strategic plan.